OSV.dev Security Analyzer MCP server

 For other platforms, visit the Semgrep Installation Guide for detailed instructions.

-Note that the MCP server will work without Semgrep installed, but will skip the static analysis portion when analyzing directories.
+The MCP server will work without Semgrep installed, but will skip the static analysis portion when analyzing directories.

 Installation

-To install the MCP Security Analyst:
+Install the MCP Security Analyst with:

 make deps